 Steps of the Supplier Onboarding Process

 Typically, the supplier onboarding process, sometimes referred to as supplier onboarding, begins after the requestor’s purchase order has been opened, permission to onboard a new supplier or vendor has been granted, and the supplier they want to work with has been identified.
 This internal approval process often takes place over email and tends to be unstructured; it sometimes involves the requestor’s direct manager and other times it also involves a procurement manager.
-These managers must also determine whether or not the legal or security teams should be involved.
+These managers must also determine whether or not the legal or security teams should be involved and assess any potential risk.

 With permission to onboard the supplier, it’s now time for the vendor to get officially onboarded to the company’s ERP system.
 For this to happen, the vendor completes a vendor onboarding form that includes general information (company name and address, company ID, tax withholding information, etc.); information about the vendor’s points of contact in the company (including their main point person, their finance POC, and the contact details for each); and financial information (default currency, bank account details, etc.).
 This stage of the process also involves different stakeholders in the company ensuring that the company can transact with the vendor from a legal, compliance, and security standpoint.